-The Hope Prize, the Brotherhood of St Laurence’s national short story competition, encourages writers to explore resilience in the face of adversity.
+The Hope Prize, the BSLs national short story competition, encourages writers to explore resilience in the face of adversity.

-We established The Hope Prize, thanks to the generosity of the late Prudence Myer and the support of her family, to encourage writing that transcends stereotypes of ‘the poor’ and reflects the resilience we know that people show in the face of poverty and testing times.
+The Hope Prize was established thanks to the generosity of the late Prudence Myer and the support of her family.
+The prize encourages writing that transcends stereotypes of ‘the poor’ and reflects the resilience people show in the face of poverty and testing times.

 We are delighted to announce the winners of this short-story competition, after a rigorous judging process assisted by our publishing partner, Simon & Schuster, and leading book retailer Readings.

 - First prize: Finegan Kruckemeyer, Like Dresses in a Tree

 - Second prize: Tess Rowley, The Girl Who Wanted to Paint the Moon

 Highly commended authors

 - Melanie (Rees) Crouch, Lilly of the Locust Fields

 Award for emerging writer under 18 (shared prize)

 - Eleanor George, Biographies of the British Monarchy